RETFU/RETFU/README.md

 Hi,

-**I'm a Senior Developer back in coding fulltime after more than a decase as CTO**
+**I'm a Senior Developer back in coding fulltime after more than a decade as CTO**

 40 years old, 👨‍👩‍👦 + 😺
 Paris area, France 🇫🇷